aibrite/jdash-docs/src/backend/nodejs-dev.md

 // Configure JDash when database connection is ready. connection.on('connected', function () {
-    console.log('Connected to the Demo Database.')
+    console.log('Connected to the JDash Demo Mongo Database.') jexpress({
-    jexpress({
         principal: function (request) {
             return {